 groundgrabba.com

-- Qty 8 (qty 6 for add-on) — 10-foot length of 1″ EMT tubing (Cut each 10′ length into a 6′ section and a 4′ section.)
+- Qty 8 for first cube (qty 6 for add-on) — 10-foot lengths of 1″ EMT tubing (link) (Cut each 10′ length into a 6′ section and a 4′ section.)
 Do not get 3/4″ tubing.
 Get 1″ tubing.
 Tubing dimensions are “nominal”, that is, the 1″ tubing actually is 1-1/8″ in diameter.

 - Qty 1 — Strong electric drill and a charged battery.

-- Qty 4 (qty 2 for add-on) — Ratchet straps with “S” hooks.
+- Qty 4 for first cube (qty 2 for add-on) — Ratchet straps with “S” hooks (link).

 Parts for a Multi-cube Shade Structure